technyon/nuki_hub/README.md

 - Last but not least, on the ESP32 bridge GPIO26 and GND.
 This let's the firmware know that a LAN Module is connected

 Wifi is now disabled, and the module doesn't boot into WifiManager anymore.

-## Support

-If you haven't ordered your NUKI product yet, you can support me by using my referrer code when placing your order:<br>
-REF4KST6J4S85

 ## Disclaimer